raspiblitz/raspiblitz/README.md

 ## Make a RaspiBlitz out of your Umbrel or MyNode

-Another kind of migration is when you already run an full node with the Umbrel or myNode software and you like to change it to RaspiBlitz without closing channels.
+Another kind of migration is when you already run a full node with the Umbrel or myNode software and you like to change it to RaspiBlitz without closing channels.
 You basically have all the hardware needed and just need to change software.
-You dont need the [LCD from the shopping list](#amazon-shopping-list-buy-parts--build-it-yourself) - RaspiBlitz can also run without an LCD.
+You don't need the [LCD from the shopping list](#amazon-shopping-list-buy-parts--build-it-yourself) - RaspiBlitz can also run without an LCD.

 *NOTE: This migration is still experimental.
 You will still use the terminal to setup & manage your RaspiBlitz.
 If that is too technical for you please wait for the RaspiBlitz v1.8, which will introduce a WebUI for your browser that make the migration to RaspiBlitz familiar like with your old node user experiences.*